Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

     * **1byte** - The correct answer, in range 0 - 3
     * **1byte** - The answer given by the phone call, in range 0 - 4.
 This is almost always identical to the answer.
 A value of 4 indicates that the helper doesn't know how to answer.
-    * **1byte** - The remaining option - alongside the correct answer - while using a 50:50 help, in range 0 - 3.
-All the values seems different from the correct answer, which led me to think this is what it is.
+    * **1byte** - The remaining wrong possible answer while using a 50:50 help, in range 0 - 3.
     * **1byte** - Probably which person will respond to the phone.
 In the italian version there are 10 different persons.

 Conclusion